 How is a company assigned to a specific sector and industry category?
-Why is a company typically assigned to only one category, even if it is diversified across several different categories?
+Why is a company typically assigned to only 1 category, even if it is diversified across several different categories?

-Are the sector definitions used in government statistics comparable to the definitions applied to stock and bonds?
+Are the sector definitions used in government statistics comparable to the definitions applied to stocks and bonds?

 Government analyses and the equity markets use different, although often similar systems.
 The North American Industry Classification System (NAICS) became the basis for most government economic reports after 1997.
 It was developed to reflect changes in the economy, particularly the growth of service-based businesses.
 NAICS has generally replaced the familiar Standard Industrial Classification (SIC) System, although a few government agencies, including the Securities and Exchange Commission, may still use SIC codes.
 NAICS is used in Canada and Mexico as well as in the United States.

 By comparison, the Global Industry Classification System, or GICS, was designed by MSCI Barra and Standard & Poor's to provide a consistent taxonomy for use by the worldwide financial community.
 Introduced in 1999, it has received substantial acceptance.